celery/celery/docs/getting-started/next-steps.rst

  Next Steps
 ============

 The :ref:`first-steps` guide is intentionally minimal.
-In this guide I will demonstrate what Celery offers in more detail, including how to add Celery support for your application and library.
+In this guide I'll demonstrate what Celery offers in more detail, including how to add Celery support for your application and library.

-This document does not document all of Celery's features and best practices, so it's recommended that you also read the :ref:`User Guide <guide>`
+This document doesn't document all of Celery's features and best practices, so it's recommended that you also read the :ref:`User Guide <guide>`